rick-liyue-huang/About-Angular/nameList-app-by-angular/intro.md

 ### Model: list array

 ### $scope:
-        1. thw shown data in view
+        1. the shown data in view
         2. the visited user name, phonenumber, and some 'visit' event by button

 ### view: module